rdf-pipeline/team-docs/README.md

 ## Installation

-This is the quick guide, [click here for the full instructions](Installation.md)
+This is the quickstart guide.
+The long-form instructions are [here](Installation.md).

 1. Install Prerequisites
    * (optional) Linux VM - Centos/Ubuntu